Distillation-guided Representation Learning for Unconstrained Gait Recognition

-In this paper, we aim to push the frontiers of unconstrained gait analysis through an end-to-end GAit Detection and Recognition system in the wild (GADER).
-To address the problem of mixing the moving and standing sequences, we introduce a novel gait detection module (Figure~\ref{fig:gaitdetect}) that detects the walking and non-walking parts in a sequence, so that gait recognition can just exploit the frames that contain human movement.
-Instead of using a 3D volume to capture the dynamic movement, our gait detector uses the reliable Double Helical Signature (DHS)~\cite{ran2010applications,niyogi1994analyzing}, a 2D gait pattern with a lightweight classification model to distinguish the walking portion of the input sequence from others.
-Specifically, we do not input the entire gait pattern into the model.
-Instead, we split the signature into multiple windows of varying lengths to get predictions, followed by Non-Maximum Suppression (NMS), to localize the movement duration.
-This provides a pure gait sequence for existing gait recognition models, yielding a robust representation and making it suitable for real-world scenarios.
+In this paper, we aim to push the performance of unconstrained gait analysis through a framework named GAit Detection and Recognition system in the wild (GADER).
+To address the problem of mixing the moving and standing segments in sequences, we introduce a novel \emph{gait detection} module (\cref{fig:gaitdetect}) that detects the walking and non-walking parts in a sequence, so that gait recognition can just exploit the frames that contain human movement.
+Instead of using a 3D volume to capture the movement, our gait detector uses the Double Helical Signature~\cite{ran2010applications,niyogi1994analyzing}, a 2D pattern, with a lightweight classification model to segment the walking portion of the input sequence.
+Thus, we do not provide the entire sequence to the model.
+Instead, we split the given video into multiple windows of varying lengths to get predictions, followed by Non-Maximum Suppression, to localize the movement duration.
+This provides a relatively pure gait sequence for gait recognition models, yielding a robust representation and making it suitable for real-world scenarios.

-For the gait recognition module (GAR), along with the size normalized silhouettes capturing the temporal and body shape information, we further introduce a \emph{cross-modality feature distillation} step, where we guide intermediate gait features to be more expressive by making them more similar to features generated from RGB frames.
-This enables the gait features to maintain their robustness against appearance changes, while also benefiting from the discriminative power of RGB features.
-The augmented gait features can be obtained from silhouettes and do not require the presence of RGB frames during inference, we also gain computational efficiency.
+For the gait recognition module, namely GAR, along with the size normalized silhouettes capturing the temporal and body shape information, we further introduce a \emph{cross-modality feature distillation} step, where we guide the intermediate gait features to be more expressive by making them close to features generated from RGB frames.
+This enables the gait features to maintain their robustness to appearance changes, while also benefiting from the discriminative power of RGB features.
+As the augmented gait features can be obtained from silhouettes and do not require the RGB frames during inference, we also gain computational efficiency.
 Additionally, we embed the resizing ratio from the original frame as an attention signal.
 This \emph{ratio attention} helps to preserve the viewpoint information that is beneficial for robust identity representation.